satori-com/mzbench/doc/deployment_guide.md

 # Introduction

-This document explains how to deploy and configure a MZBench API server on your own infrastructure.
+This document explains how to deploy and configure an MZBench API server on your own infrastructure.
+The scope includes installation and configuration of the API server.
+Installation and configuration of the Graphite host is not covered.
+The Graphite host is optional, although you will certainly need it for any serious use.

 # MZBench architecture

 In its more general form, a complete MZBench installation consists of several separate hosts:

-   * An MZBench API server that accepts the client requests and provides the dashboard;
+   * An MZBench API server that accepts the client requests and provides the dashboard
-   * A metric gathering host, usually Graphite, providing the graph plotting services;
+   * A metric gathering host, usually Graphite, providing the graph plotting services
-   * A set of hosts to use as a worker nodes.
+   * A set of hosts to use as a worker nodes

 The API server and Graphite hosts are permanent, while the worker nodes can be dynamically allocated when needed, for example on Amazon.

-This document details the installation and configuration of the API server.
-Installation and configuration of the Graphite host is out of it scope.
-Moreover, the Graphite host is optional, although you will certainly need it for any serious use.

 # Server installation